yamunarani-s/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

 •	Check for the position of pin side.Prss OK
 •	Edit for the shape by Create-Shape-Choose required options to edit.

-iv)	Creating the new test cell view

-•	Go to CIW window, Execute File-New-Cell view
-	Setup the new file form
-	Library: Select the one you created.
-	Cell: Cell name must be different from the name used in schematic cell view.
-Ex: Inverter_test 	View: Schematic
-	Type: Schematic press OK
-•	Follow the step 3(ii) d to make the required connections

 Analog simulation by SPECTRE.
 •	In test cell view window
 •	Launch – ADE L(Analog Design Environment)